 One of the prominent figures in the agricultural community in the late 1800s was George Austin Bowen, MD (1841-1910, a nephew to Henry C. Bowen who built Roseland Cottage).
 He earned his medical degree in 1862 from the University of New York at age 21.
 He was passionate about agriculture.
 In 1874, he was involved in the founding of the Farmers' Club, an organization to encourage scientific husbandry.
 Amas Chandler was the chair, Dr. Bowen was the secretary, and other officers included George W. Child, Henry Child, Monroe W. Ide, Samuel C. Cumming, Ezra Child, William Myers and William B. Lester.
-The Farmers' became Club later Senexet Grange, No. 40 on Feb 17 1886 Bowen went on to become the master of the Connecticut State Grange, the Republican is another tool gardeners appreciate duplicates of one for the kitchen and Keep them gardening longer throughout the day and for years to come.
-Gift a kneeling pad or knee pads that protect young and old joints while kneeling in the garden to plant, weed, and more. nominee for the Lieutenant Governor Connecticut in 1888, president Connecticut the Dairymen's Association, director of the Connecticut Jersey Breeders Association, as well as president of the Patrons Mutual Fire Insurance Company of Hartford. ["The Family of Griffith Bowen," by Daniel Bowen].
-On John Lester's map of Woodstock, 1883, there is a location south of an unnamed road (now Joy Rd.) and west of the Norwich-Springfield Turnpike (now Route 169) called the North Meadows.
+The Farmers' became Club later Senexet Grange, No. 40 on Feb 17 1886 Bowen went on to become the master of the Connecticut State Grange, the Republican nominee for the Lieutenant Governor the of Connecticut in 1888, president of Connecticut the Dairymen's Association, director of the Connecticut Jersey Breeders Association, as well as president of the Patrons Mutual Fire Insurance Company of Hartford. ["The Family of Griffith Bowen," by Daniel Bowen].
+On John C. Lester's map of Woodstock, 1883, there is a location south of an unnamed road (now Joy Rd.) and west of the Norwich-Springfield Turnpike (now Route 169) called the North Meadows.
 The map shows a brook draining into this meadow from the north.
 On the north side of the unnamed road and west of the Norwich-Springfield Turnpike is an area of repeated, uniform structures that may be described as "beds."
 The brook runs from the north of these "beds," under the unnamed road, and into the North Meadow.
 Other than the brook, there is no indication that area is wet.
-According to documents in the archives Melinda Myers has written more than 20 gardening books, including the recently released Midwest Gardener's Handbook, 2nd Edition and Small Space Gardening.
+According to documents in the archives each time they head to the garden.

+Melinda Myers has written more than 20 gardening books, including the recently released Midwest Gardener's Handbook, 2nd Edition and Small Space Gardening.
 She hosts The Great Courses "How to Grow Anything" instant video series and the nationally syndicated Melinda's Garden Moment TV & radio program.
-Myers is a columnist and contributing editor for Birds & this was the location of George Bowen's cranberry experiment.
-There is no mention of whether the cranberries were already growing there but that is not hard to imagine given that they are a native species.
-Perhaps Dr. Bowen purchased some of the shrubs and had them planted there.
-This depression in the landscape was surrounded by higher land and naturally collected the runoff from the hills.
-The earliest Swedes in Woodstock were employees of Dr. George Bowen, who he hired as workers for his cranberry operation.
-The lack of additional information about Bowen's cranberry bog classifies the venture as 'tried but not sustainable. of Roseland Cottage, Today, the ponds split by Joy Road and parallel to National Scenic Byway Route 169 remain nameless.
+Myers is a columnist and contributing editor for Birds & split by Joy Road and parallel to National Scenic Byway Route 169 remain nameless.
 North Running Brook carries away the overflow, eventually merging with Muddy Brook and becoming part of the greater Quinebaug River Watershed.
 The water levels rise and recede depending on Mother Nature.
-Both sections are teeming with wildlife, often enjoyed by those visiting the Woodstock Trading Post.
+Both sections Blooms magazine and was commissioned by Corona Tools for her expertise to write this article.
+Myers' Web site is www.
+MelindaMyers.com.
+Courtesy - Corona Tools Weed knives, like this Hori Hori knife, are multi-purpose as they can be used for cutting through sod and roots, planting bulbs, digging weeds, and more. are teeming with wildlife, often enjoyed by those visiting the Woodstock Trading Post.
 When the water levels in the ponds are low, observers have claimed to have identified cranberry bushes growing there.
 No floating cranberries have been noticed in the fall.
 Woodstock's cranberry production has been relegated to a footnote in our long agricultural history.
-Books on Woodstock history available at any of the town's four librar- Bowen, Clarence Winthrop.
+Books on Woodstock history available at any of the town's four libraries:

+Bowen, Clarence Winthrop.
 History of Woodstock.
 Boston: James R. Osgood, 1882.

-Larned, Ellen D. History of Windham Connecticut.
-County. vols.
-Worcester, Massachusetts: Printed Charles Hamilton, $W \hspace{0.1cm} o \hspace{0.1cm} o \hspace{0.1cm} d \hspace{0.1cm} s \hspace{0.1cm} t \hspace{0.1cm} o \hspace{0.1cm} c \hspace{0.1cm} k$ Tercentenary Committee.
+Larned, Ellen D. History of Windham County, Connecticut.
+2 vols.
+Worcester, Massachusetts: Printed by Charles Hamilton, 1874.

+W o o d s t o c k Tercentenary Committee.
 Heritage and Horizons, Woodstock Remembers 300 Years.
 Woodstock, CT, 1968.